thorsten/phpMyFAQ/documentation/documentation.md

 **3.b.
 Upgrading from phpMyFAQ 2.6.x**

-Upgrading from 2.6.x is a minor upgrade.
+Upgrading from 2.6.x is a major upgrade.
 Please make a full backup before you run the upgrade!
 First you have to delete all files **except**:

 *   all files in the directory **config/**
 *   all files in the directory **assets/template/**